pallma-ai/pallma-guard/README.md

 ## Requesting access to the model

 1. Request access to the [model](https://huggingface.co/meta-llama/Llama-Prompt-Guard-2-22M) on HuggingFace.
-Log in to HuggingFace (create an account if you don't have one).
-You’ll see a form at the top - fill it out and wait for access, this might take some time.
+[Log in](https://huggingface.co/login) to HuggingFace (create an account if you don't have one).
+You’ll see a form at the top of the [model page](https://huggingface.co/meta-llama/Llama-Prompt-Guard-2-22M) - fill it out and wait for access, this might take some time.
 ![hf-acccess](assets/images/hf-access.png)

 2. Create a token to download the model.
 Create one in the [tokens section of your HuggingFace account](https://huggingface.co/settings/tokens).
 Read-only token should be enough: